 Date Meeting Content Important Comments and Suggestions Other Duty Performance Details 15 March Proposal reviewed: Proposal on the Nomination of Mr. Zhu Hexin as a Non-executive Director Candidate of the 5th Session of the Board of Directors of China CITIC Bank Corporation Limited The committee agreed to submit relevant proposal to the Board of Directors for deliberation.
-19 March Proposals reviewed: Report of the Board of Directors on the Duty Performance of Directors in 2020 Proposal on the Duty Performance of the Nomination and Remuneration Committee under the Board of Directors in Disclosure of the 2020 Annual Report 2021 Work Plan of the Nomination and Remuneration Committee under the Board of Directors Proposal on the Nomination of Non-executive Director Candidates of the 6th Session of the Board of Directors Proposal on the Nomination of Executive Director Candidates of the 6th Session of the Board of Directors Proposal on the Nomination of Independent Director Candidates of the 6th Session of the Board of Directors Proposal on the Allowance Policy for Directors of the 6th Session of the Board of Directors The committee agreed to submit relevant proposals to the Board of Directors for deliberation.
+19 March Proposals reviewed: 1.
+Report of the Board of Directors on the Duty Performance of Directors in 2020 2.
+Proposal on the Duty Performance of the Nomination and Remuneration Committee under the Board of Directors in Disclosure of the 2020 Annual Report 3.
+2021 Work Plan of the Nomination and Remuneration Committee under the Board of Directors 4.
+Proposal on the Nomination of Non-executive Director Candidates of the 6th Session of the Board of Directors 5.
+Proposal on the Nomination of Executive Director Candidates of the 6th Session of the Board of Directors 6.
+Proposal on the Nomination of Independent Director Candidates of the 6th Session of the Board of Directors 7.
+Proposal on the Allowance Policy for Directors of the 6th Session of the Board of Directors The committee agreed to submit relevant proposals to the Board of Directors for deliberation.
 24 June Proposals reviewed: 1.
 Proposal on the Nomination of Members of the Strategic Development Committee of the 6th Session of the Board of Directors 2.
 Proposal on the Nomination of Members of the Risk Management Committee of the 6th Session of the Board of Directors 3.
 Proposal on the Nomination of Members of the Audit and Related Party Transactions Control Committee of the 6th Session of the Board of Directors 4.
 Proposal on the Nomination of Members of the Consumer Rights Protection Committee of the 6th Session of the Board of Directors The committee agreed to submit relevant proposals to the Board of Directors for deliberation.
 22 November Proposals reviewed: 1.
 Proposal on the Appointment of Mr. Liu Cheng as Executive Vice President of China CITIC Bank Corporation Limited 2.
 Proposal on the Nomination of Mr. Liu Cheng as an Executive Director Candidate of the 6th Session of the Board of Directors of China CITIC Bank Corporation Limited 3.
 Proposal on the Appointment of Mr. Wang Kang as Vice President of China CITIC Bank Corporation Limited 4.
 Proposal on the Appointment of Mr. Wang Kang as Chief Financial Officer of China CITIC Bank Corporation Limited The committee agreed to submit relevant proposals to the Board of Directors for deliberation.
-10 December · The committee agreed to submit relevant proposal to the Board of Directors for deliberation.
+10 December Proposal reviewed: Proposal on the Nomination of Mr. Liao Zibin as an Independent Director Candidate of the 6th Session of the Board of Directors of China CITIC Bank Corporation Limited The committee agreed to submit relevant proposal to the Board of Directors for deliberation.
 24 December Proposals reviewed: 1.
 2020 Employee Remuneration Settlement Plan of China CITIC Bank 2.
 2020 Performance Evaluation and Remuneration Distribution plan for Senior Management Members of China CITIC Bank 3.
 Proposal on the Election of Mr. He Cao as a Member of the Risk Management Committee under the Board of Directors The committee agreed to submit relevant proposals to the Board of Directors for deliberation.